consumer electronics show

 Back in July 2014, BMW and Daimler announced their partnership on wireless charging, which means that wireless charging is definitely very close.
 Regarding the BMW i8 shown at CES, the battery can be fully charged in just two hours, which is about the same time as using a normal cable.Read the entire article 2015 CES: BMW i8 demonstrates how inductive charging works in Las Vegas

 Hyundai unveiled as well as demonstrated the new Blue Link smartwatch app at Pepcom’s Digital Experience (Jan.
 5) and at the 2015 Consumer Electronics Show (Jan.
-6-9).
+6 to 9, 2015).
 Hyundai’s Blue Link platform gives wearers quick access to remote start and service information using smartwatches and smartphones.

 Hyundai collaborated with Station Digital Media to develop the Blue Link smartwatch app.
 Barry Ratzlaff, executive director for customer connect and service business development at Hyundai Motor America, remarked that the new smartwatch app expands the carmaker’s exploration into “how wearable technology and Blue Link fit into a customer’s lifestyle.”